L-vdM/EU-renewable-energy-modelling-framework/README.md

 ### Define input data

 Then, set-up a new project for your own by:
-- downloading (daily) meteorological input data.
+- downloading (daily) meteorological input data (e.g. [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview).
 Make sure to have a seperate netcdf for each variable.
 - regridding runoff data to the 0.5x0.5 grid of routing scheme (input_files/local-drain-direction/lddsound.nc)
 - updating the references, directories and file names of the input data in the config.py file
 - costumizing the input parameters as wanted in the config.py file

+The framework can take seperate runs (e.g. a seperate netcdf file for each year, or an ensemble).
+It will use the climate files with the name of the run in it for each defined run.
+So make sure that climatefiles that are input for one run have the name of the run in the filename (could be a year).
+NOTE: The hydropower dispatch model assumes perfect foresight for the length of the timeseries in each run.
+To take a longer period , timemerge the input files into a single run.

 If meteorological input data is is at a different grid than the installed capacities, make sure to  regrid the one of the two.